 The Manawatū is a rich and deeply characterful part of the New Zealand landscape.

-Its lingering reputation for being a less-than-desirable place to visit is unfounded: John Cleese had no idea what he was talking about.
-In fact, I am convinced that those who are willing to head off State Highway 1 and explore the Manawatū District will never be disappointed.
+Those who are willing to head off State Highway 1 and explore the Manawatū District will never be disappointed.

 Reaching north of Rangiwāhia, you can enter the Manawatū District through Mangaweka, south of Taihape.